dwyl/image-classifier/README.md

 Consider now two normalised vectors.
 We have:
 $\frac12||u-v||^2=1-\cos\widehat{u,v} = d_c(u,v)$

-This is commonly known as the "cosine distance" _when the embeddings are normalised_.
+This is commonly known as the **cosine distance** _when the embeddings are normalised_.
 It ranges from 0 to 2.
 Note that it is not a true distance metric.

 Finally, note that since we are dealing with finite dimensional vector spaces, all the norms are equivalent (in some precise mathematical way).
 This means that the limit points are always the same.
 However, the values of the distances can be quite different, and a "clusterisation" processes can give significantly different results.

-The first hint for which norm to choose is to take the norm used to train the model.
+The first hint to which norm to choose is to take the norm used to train the model.

 ## _Please_ star the repo! ⭐️